 As the documentary went on, however, we started to learn the children’s back-stories and heard from the parents.
 One parent told how he would beat his son.
 Admitting that she even brandished a knife and attempted to stab him.
 In his own words, “he didn’t want to stab him really but scare him.”

 At that point, all I could think about was RD Laing’s book, ‘Sanity Madness and the Family’.
 In the book, schizophrenic children were interviewed with their parents, helping to shine a light on the development of the patients’ schizophrenic diagnosis.
 What came about was a relationship between the schizophrenics upbringing, relationship with their parents, their symptoms and diagnosis.

 Returning back to the child in the documentary it does not surprise me that with such a volatile upbringing.
 Many of the interviewees sought the safety of a world in which there are pre-governed rules.
 Like-minded people, he could connect with and a place in which he could gain validation not only from the game but also from his friends.

 I am not suggesting that this is applicable to all of us in our society but it makes me wonder why so many would rather look at our phones or talk on social media rather than the person sitting in front of us, what are we running from?

 There was a post from the discussion on LinkedIn from my previous blog post from Jennie Cummings-Knight which said: ‘I have periods of obsessive checking of my phone for messages, also obsessive checking of emails when I should be writing articles or getting on with coursework.
 Contributing to online forums is for me another aspect of my addiction to screens.’

 Delving into the virtual world then seems to give many of us space to distance ourselves from our problems and anxieties.

-If you feel the virtual world is getting in the way of your life take a look how psychotherapy can help you overcome these issues and re connect with the physical world
+If you feel the virtual world is getting in the way of your life get help.
+Take a look at how Therapy can help you overcome these issues and reconnect with the physical world